Embracing Multiple Types of Sex-Positive Knowledge

 Positive sexuality incorporates knowledge and methods from multiple disciplines, including medicine and public health, social and behavioral sciences, and the arts and humanities.

 Our featured panel of scholars and practitioners will highlight different perspectives on doing sex-positive work through fields of academic research, clinical practice, and community engagement.

 This interactive workshop will also invite participants to engage in individual reflection and group discussion.
 We will explore together the kinds of research and personal experience we use to learn about new sexuality topics, what it means in each of our fields to “know” something about sexuality, and how we can put sex-positive values into practice in all our work.

-Onika Henry is an educator, facilitator, counsellor, and theatre artist with university qualifications in Theatre Arts, Psychology and Human Sexuality.
-She uses her combination of specialties for the benefit of her clients and students, in an environment that is healthy, fun, productive and most of all, safe and non-judgemental.
+Onika Henry is an educator, facilitator, counselor, and theatre artist with university qualifications in Theatre Arts, Psychology, and Human Sexuality.
+She uses her combination of specialties for the benefit of her clients and students, in an environment that is healthy, fun, productive, and most of all, safe and non-judgemental.

 This workshop is open to students and professionals of all kinds and experience levels.